arongas/spring-boot-lectures/Lecture 3 - Web, Logging, Properties, Profiles,  and Actuator endpoints/Lecture 3.1 - Web, Properties, Profiles,  and Actuator endpoints.md

 ## Notes

 - css file is accessible from http://localhost:8080/css/style.css
-- Thymeleaf view resolver is handled properly within the spring boot fat jar files.
-Contrary jsp view resolver is hard to accomplish and propose to avoid.
+- Thymeleaf view resolver is handled properly within the spring boot fat jar files. **Contrary** jsp view resolver is hard to accomplish and propose to avoid usage with fat jar of spring boot.
 - Controller has a Model class.
 You may meet examples with ModelAndView class.
 This is the same functionality with only difference that inside this object the view name is also specified.

 ---

 ## Error page

+**Create the default error page (error.html):**

 ```java
 <!DOCTYPE HTML>